haswellr/CritterDB/README.md

 # CritterDB

-A web application to help you find and create custom creatures and NPCs for the 5th edition of the world's greatest role playing game.
-It lives at [www.critterdb.com](http://www.critterdb.com).
+A [web application](http://www.critterdb.com) to help you find and create custom creatures and NPCs for the 5th edition of the world's greatest role playing game.

 ![CritterDB Demo](https://raw.githubusercontent.com/haswellr/BestiaryManager/master/images/srd-bestiary.png)